tracked-tools/ember-async-data/README.md

 ##### Notes

 - The class is *not* intended for subclassing, and will in fact throw in the constructor if you try to subclass it!
 - The `value` and `error` getters will *warn* if you access them and the underlying promise is in the wrong state.
 In the future, this will be converted to throwing an error.
-(It currently only warns because classic computed properties actively lookup and cache the values returned from their dependenet keys.)
+(It currently only warns because classic computed properties actively lookup and cache the values returned from their dependent keys.)

 #### `load` function